 Information about Apple Supply Chain is a bit here, there and everywhere, it’s kinda tough to find the actual case study.

 To the best of my knowledge, many business schools still use the case study “Apple Computer’s Supplier Hubs: A Tale of Three Cities” from Stanford University (1996).

-To get a closer look at modern day supply chain at Apple Inc, this case study utilizes content analysis technique.
+To get a closer look at modern-day supply chain at Apple Inc, this case study utilizes the content analysis technique.
 Apple’s Annual Report (SEC Filing) of 2011 is analyzed and simplified supply chain processes are constructed as below;